tdecker91/puzzle-gen/README.md

 ## Prototype
 Really I just wanted an excuse to fiddle with very rudimentary 3d rendering.
-So I decided to make a basic "svg renderer" to take geometry and draw them on an svg using svg.js
+So I decided to make a basic "svg renderer" to take geometry and render images in a browser context.
+But the renderer can also be replaced with something custom to fit needs.

 Sure, something like three.js SVGRenderer would probably be much better.